-On this page you will find a comprehensive and impartial guide to the Aconcagua Normal Route.
-We are not a tour operator, but we can put you in touch with our recommended partner, see below.
+On this page you will find a comprehensive and impartial guide to the Aconcagua Normal Route - also known as the roof of the Americas.

 Aconcagua Normal Route